Based on an infamous Tweetstorm, Janicza Bravo’s wild drama offers a fascinating perspective on female relationships.

 Twitter was never the same after that, and neither was Aziah, who found herself thrown into the spotlight.
 A profile in Rolling Stone followed, which A24 swiftly bought the rights to and optioned for a film.
 But how does one turn a mammoth Tweet session into an actual movie?

 The canny folk at A24 turned to director Janicza Bravo to helm the project, and she brought in dramatic wunderkind Jeremy O Harris, recently the toast of Broadway for his divisive, searing theatrical piece on sexual politics between interracial couples, ‘Slave Play’.
 Tapped into the kind of internet language and culture which captured the world’s imagination back in 2015, Harris wrote the screenplay with Bravo, and then came the impressive cast: Taylour Paige as Zola and Riley Keough as “this bitch” Stefanie (a stand-in for Jessica).
-They’re joined by Succession’s Nicholas Braun as Stefanie’s long-suffering boyfriend Derek, and Coleman Domingo as her menacing roommate/pimp, Z.
+They’re joined by Succession’s Nicholas Braun as Stefanie’s long-suffering boyfriend Derek, and Colman Domingo as her menacing roommate/pimp, Z.

 Zola wouldn’t work without such a great ensemble; much like the internet phenomenon it stems from, the magic is in the delivery.
 Paige is a fantastic anchor for the insanity that ensues, providing a masterclass in saying absolutely everything with just a sideways glance or baffled stare.
 Keough, as the extremely messy Stefanie, is a fast-talking, AAVE-abusing sex worker who has little concern for the friend she’s inadvertently involved in her carnage, much less her doting boyfriend who’s begging her to stop selling herself.

-Braun, who is best-known as the awkward, wide-eyed sweetheart Cousin Greg in HBO’s Succession, executes some excellent physical comedy as her bumbling beau Derek, while Coleman Domingo is wonderfully unhinged as the terrifying Z, who refuses to let Zola cash out and get far away from Florida.
+Braun, who is best-known as the awkward, wide-eyed sweetheart Cousin Greg in HBO’s Succession, executes some excellent physical comedy as her bumbling beau Derek, while Domingo is wonderfully unhinged as the terrifying Z, who refuses to let Zola cash out and get far away from Florida.

 A lot happens over the course of 90 minutes, and Bravo and Harris to parlay the wonderfully energetic pace of Wells’ original writing into a coherent script.
 Ari Wegner and Mica Levi on DoP and score duties respectively also deserve a shout-out, adding eye-watering fluorescents and fairy tale harps to heighten the drama.
 The only real failure is the decision to change the endpoint of the story; the original closing tweet was punchier, and the alteration bears too much of a similarity to the conclusion of Harmony Korine’s Spring Breakers.